griffithlab/pVACtools/docs/pvacsplice/output_files.rst

      - Description

    * - ``ID``
-     - A unique identifier for the variant
+     - A unique identifier for the junction (Gene name . transcript.
+Junction ID . variant chr . variant start - variant stop . junction type)
    * - ``HLA Alleles`` (multiple)
      - For each HLA allele in the run, the number of this variant's epitopes that bound well to the HLA allele (with median/lowest mutant binding affinity < binding_threshold)